Jette Bang: Career

 In 1936, Bang arrived in Greenland for the first time and spent eight months taking photographs of the traditional lifestyle of the Greenlandic Inuit, which was beginning to die out as a result of European influence.
 She travelled around on dog sleds and lived with the natives, sharing their way of life.
-The result was 400 photographs which were exhibited at the Danish Museum of Art & Design in 1937.
-Some were published in her book Grønland (1940) with a foreword by Minister of State Thorvald Stauning.
+After the trip, some of her photographs were exhibited at the Danish Museum of Art & Design in 1937 and were published in her book Grønland (1940) with a foreword by Minister of State Thorvald Stauning.
 The book was an eyeopener for the Danes.

 Her next expedition in the winter of 1938–1939 was supported by Denmark's Greenland Administration, who provided a motorboat, lighting and helpers.
 Under harsh and primitive conditions, she lived closely together with the Greenlanders, spending most of the winter in a hole in the ground with floor space of just four square metres.
 Joining the Thule postal sleds, she travelled across Melville Bay up to Cape York in the district of Thule.
 Her trip resulted in a revealing colour film, Inuit, seen as a work of art when it was shown in Denmark in 1938.
 The film was in two parts, depicting the old and the new Greenland.
 The reels on Melville Bay were lost in a fire while she was in Thule but there was still enough material for a four-hour production.

 For a time, Jette Bang hoped to go back and take some additional shots but her plans were brought to a standstill by the outbreak of the Second World War.
 Only after the liberation in 1945 was she able to continue her project.

 Many stills taken from the film were published in her book 30.000 Kilometer med Sneglefart (30,000 kilometers at a snail's pace) (1941).
 Bang, a good storyteller, was able to provide an excellent account of her experiences.
 With the photo book Grønlænderbørn (Greenlandic Children) (1944) she continued to report on her travels, now addressing Danish schoolchildren.

 She travelled to Greenland five more times.
-Disappointed with modern developments there, she republished her book Grønland in 1961.
+Disappointed with modern developments there, she published her book Grønland igen(Greenland again) in 1961.
 In 1962, she travelled to Greenland for the last time, trying to rework her 1938 colour film; but illness prevented any more trips.

 In 1959, she took part in Peter Glob's archaeological expedition to Bahrain, which led to her film Beduiner (1962).